openjs-foundation/cross-project-council/IP_POLICY_GUIDANCE.md

 ### 4. Contributor License Agreement (CLA)

-By default the OpenJS Foundation uses the [DCO](), which means contributors submit their contributions under the project's designated open source license.
+By default the OpenJS Foundation uses the [DCO][], which means contributors submit their contributions under the project's designated open source license.
 Every commit must contain a Signed-off-by line in the commit message (e.g., `Signed-off-by: Authorname <author@email.com>`), indicating the author has the